Joe Zanussi

-Joseph Lawrence Zanussi (born September 25, 1947) is a Canadian former professional ice hockey player who played 149 games in the World Hockey Association and 87 games in the National Hockey League.
+Joseph Lawrence Zanussi (September 25, 1947 – 2025) was a Canadian professional ice hockey player who played 149 games in the World Hockey Association and 87 games in the National Hockey League from 1972 to 1977.
 Zanussi's skating ability and agility earned him the nicknames 'Crazy Legs' and 'Tazmanian Devil' and although small for a pro hockey defenseman, Zanussi was a good bodychecker and possessed a big shot.

+Biography

-Joe Zanussi began his hockey career where Rossland was able to field a BC Juvenile Finalist Team in 1964-65.
-Detroit's Chief Western Scout, Clarence Moher noticed Joe at the finals and invited him to the Edmonton Oil Kings Rookie camp in 1965-66.
-He spent this season with the Oil Kings Jr. B Red Wings.
-In the off-season of 67/68 Joe was traded to the Swift Current Broncos of the WCJHL and became their first League Captain.
-This season he made the league's second All Star Team and was picked up by the Flin Flon Bombers to contend for the Memorial Cup against the Niagara Falls Flyers.
+Zanussi began his hockey career when Joe played for the Trail Juniors Smoke Eaters who were a BC Juvenile Finalist Team in 1964–65.
+The Detroit Red Wings Chief Western Scout, Clarence Moher noticed Zanussi at the finals and invited him to the Edmonton Oil Kings rookie camp in 1965–66.
+He spent that season with the Oil Kings Jr. B Red Wings.
+In the off-season of 1967–68 Zanussi was traded to the Swift Current Broncos of the WCJHL and became their first captain.
+That season he made the league's Second All-Star Team and was picked up by the Flin Flon Bombers to contend for the Memorial Cup against the Niagara Falls Flyers.

-Although Joe's hockey rights were owned by the Detroit Red Wings, he subsequently went to training camp and was assigned to the Johnstown Jets of the EHL.
-After surviving his toughest year in hockey Joe led his defensive corps in scoring in which he produced 56 points on 20 goals & 36 assists.
-He finally turned Pro Hockey in 1969-70 and played with the Fort Worth Wings of the CPHL.
-His second year in Fort Worth earned him a tie for the League's MVP award and a place on the 2nd All Star Team.
-On awards night he also acquired the Sportsmanship and Best Defenseman Awards.
-The following year, 1971–72, a knee surgery caused Joe's career to be put on hold, but he was eventually signed by the Winnipeg Jets of the WHA.
-The Winnipeg Jets played in the League’s Avco Cup Final in its inaugural year.
-The team and league took shape in 1973-74 and Joe, alias "Tasmanian Devil", finished off the season by being voted Most Exciting Player by Winnipeg Jets Fans.
-Joe's 3-year contract was then cut short, and his NHL rights were then owned by the New York Rangers by way of a trade with Detroit.
+Although Zanussi's hockey rights were owned by the Detroit Red Wings, he subsequently went to training camp and was assigned to the Johnstown Jets of the EHL.
+Zanussi led his defensive corps in scoring in which he produced 56 points on 20 goals and 36 assists.
+He turned pro in 1969–70 and played with the Fort Worth Wings of the CPHL.
+His second year in Fort Worth saw him tie for the League's MVP award and a place on the Second All-Star Team, as well as the Sportsmanship and Best Defenseman Awards.
+The following year, 1971–72, a knee surgery caused Zanussi's career to be put on hold, but he was eventually signed by the Winnipeg Jets of the WHA.
+The Jets played in the League's Avco Cup Final in its inaugural year.
+In 1973–74 Zanussi finished was voted Most Exciting Player by Jets fans.
+His 3-year contract was then cut short, and his NHL rights were then owned by the New York Rangers by way of a trade with Detroit.